 Operation Red Dawn was the name of the military operation conducted by the U.S. Military on the 13th December 2003 in the small town of ad-Dawr in Iraq, near Tikrit.
-It was the reign where former Iraqi President Saddam Hussein was born and therefore it was obvious that he will find the greatest support at his hometown.
+It was the reign where former Iraqi President Saddam Hussein was born, and therefore it was apparent that he would find the most significant support in his hometown.
 The military operation led by Task Force 121 resulted in his arrest.

-The operation was first assigned to a rapid response team from the U.S. Army 4th Infantry Division, but it was led by members of Task Force 121.
+The operation was first assigned to a rapid response team from the U.S. Army 4th Infantry Division, but it was led by Task Force 121.
 In operation participated around 600 troops, including armor, engineers, artillery, air support, and special forces.
-The operation was commanded by Colonel James Hickey from the 4th Infantry Division.
+Colonel James Hickey commanded the operation from the 4th Infantry Division.

-Soldiers stormed over the village of ad-Dawr on the two sides, but they were unable to immediately capture or find former Iraqi President Saddam Hussein.
-The following cordon and surgical exploration found fugitive hiding in the so-called “spider hole” in a small walled shelter.
-Former Iraqi President Saddam Hussein was captured in 20 hours and 30 minutes on local time.
+Soldiers stormed over the village of ad-Dawr on the two sides, but they could not immediately capture or find former Iraqi President Saddam Hussein.
+The following cordon and surgical exploration found fugitives hiding in the so-called “spider hole” in a small walled shelter.
+Former Iraqi President Saddam Hussein was captured in 20 hours and 30 minutes local time.
 For himself, although he had a gun, he didn’t resist when arrested.
-Soldiers also found two rifles Ak-47, 750,000 dollars in cash (one hundred bills), stash cans of food, and a white and orange taxi bills.
+Soldiers also found two rifles, AK-47, 750,000 dollars in cash (one hundred bills), stash cans of food, and white and orange taxi bills.

-It was the end of the mission, for which Task Force 121 was gathered.
-All of those units still exist, and many of them operate side by side in conflicts today, but Task Force 121 itself has been disbanded.
+It was the end of the mission, for which Task Force 121 was initially formed.
+Those units still exist, and many operate side-by-side in conflicts today, but Task Force 121 has been disbanded.